MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

    **Welcome** tool
 :::image-end:::

 <!-- ====================================================================== -->
 ### Enable new CSS Flexbox debugging features
 <!-- not in Experiments page as of 94 -->

-This was an Experiment starting with Microsoft Edge version 89, and is a regular feature rather than an Experiment, as of version 94.<!-- which release changed this from Experimental?-->
+This was an Experiment starting with Microsoft Edge version 89, and is a regular feature as of version 94.<!-- which release changed this from Experimental?-->

 <!-- todo: merge into regular articles, add to the above list as a link. -->

 This feature provides many new visualizations to help you debug CSS Flexbox layouts.

-#### Display persistent overlays on Flexbox layouts with the Inspect tool
+#### Displaying persistent overlays on Flexbox layouts with the Inspect tool

 The **Inspect** tool provides a quick way to identify and visualize CSS Flexbox layouts in a website by hovering on them with the mouse.
 Select the **Inspect** \(![Inspect](../media/inspect-icon.msft.png)\) icon in the top-left corner of DevTools.
 Then, while debugging the website, hover on a flex container to display outlines around the flex container.